Ethan13310/Arcade-Interfaces/README.md

 ```

 Nothing more, nothing less.
 Our `Drawable` object passes itself as a parameter to the right `RenderTarget`'s member function.
 This function is therefore capable to draw a sprite using SFML's native handles (sf::Sprite and sf::Texture) by retrieving all the information it needs from our `Sprite` class.

-# What's next ?

-Since `Drawable` classes are shared between the game and the renderer, we have to create all the `Drawable` classes we need (for instance, `Sprite`, `Text`, etc.), keeping in mind that we deal with both graphical and terminal render engines.

-Of course, these classes need to have a common interface.